TerryPei/Meta-AutoRec/README.md

 # metaAutoRec
-AutoEncoder for Recommendation enhanced by meta-learning
+AutoEncoder for Recommendation enhanced by First-order MAML